slytomcat/http-mock/README.md

   - URL: `/config?id=<handler id>`
 - response
   - Code 200: with body containing the [handler config](#handler-config)
-  - Code 420: means that provided handler id was not found
+  - Code 420: means that provided handler id was not found, the body contain the error description

 ## set handler config
 - request